mnky9800n/mnky9800n.github.io/movies.md

 As a note, I'm only watching a) what I haven't seen before, and b) what is available on netflix.
 So there isn't any special order to any of it.

+Also, I subscribe to [auteur theory](https://en.wikipedia.org/wiki/Auteur) so all of my writings will be grounded in that.
+I recognize that film making is a collaborative process and that there are other views to be had.

 <ul>
   {% for post in site.categories.movies %}